Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 ### Steps neccessary to run code

-1) Change directory to where your SentimentAnalysisSrc folder is.
+1) Run command line terminal and Change directory to where your SentimentAnalysisSrc folder is.
-2) Run the following code in the command line terminal:
+2) Type in the following code in your terminal to run the script:

 ``py main.py dataFile.csv``